Gohla/pie/tutorial/src/2_incrementality/4_store/index.md

 ```

 Here, we ensure that a task with an output and dependencies, does not have an output and dependencies after a reset, while leaving another task untouched.

+Confirm that the store implementation works with `cargo test`.